-Youth who are involved with agriculture and/or animals become life long winners and models of success due to the variety of skills they learn.
+Youth involved with agriculture and/or animals become life long winners and models of success due to the variety of skills they learn.
 The following is a sample of possible projects.

-The 4-H Agriculture Project covers a variety of themes including plants, insects, farm physics, and fast food agriculture.
-It is designed to increase agriculture literacy through fun hands-on activities.
+The 4-H Agriculture Project covers various themes, including plants, insects, farm physics, and fast food agriculture.
+It is designed to increase agriculture literacy through fun, hands-on activities.

 The 4-H Gardening Project incorporates all types of gardens and teaches youth the basics of botany, the gist of gardening, the essentials of ecology, and much more.
 Click on the link for more information.